BackendD/play-with-docker/README.md

 Initiate the container for:

 - Browsing files
-- Runnig torrents
+- Running torrents
-- Downloading from yotube and other media
+- Downloading from youtube and other media

 ## Execute